By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 To get to Ko Phi Phi on your own, the most usual option is to take a ferry.
 First, you need to make your way to Rassada Pier in Phuket Town.
 From here, board the ferry to Ko Phi Phi Don.
 Travel time: 2 hours.
 One-way fare is ฿500.

 If you want to make the most of your time, you can join a group tour instead.
 This way, you also get to visit multiple islands without worrying about transportation.
-Klook’s speedboat tour also include meals.
+Some offers online include a speedboat tour with meals.
 You can also opt to include roundtrip transfers so you can get picked up and dropped off at your hotel.

 Here are the usual stops: